rubenacevedo3/cpp-RoboDogVoiceController/readme.md

 d. stop

-e. stay

-f. sit
+e. sit

-g. lie down
+f. lie down

-h. chase tail
+g. chase tail

 2. Converting microphone outputs to motion commands Since the ACME RoboDog Microphone already takes in sound inputs and converts them into text files, the voice control component analyzes the text files outputted from the microphone and checks to see if a motion command was said.
 If it was then it correctly communicates to the robot’s motion controller to output the desired result.